jacobhenningsson95/SynMfg_Code/README.md

    - 🖼️ **Real Images**: Download from [Dropbox – Public Robotic Dataset](https://www.dropbox.com/scl/fo/inrb5pydc9y67py9m24xw/AHrNJUr0ANkux2wlX72Txxw?rlkey=pkpuxq2hbejbhhgkxz1e860p6&st=xcij40fl&dl=0).
 We We use the `yolo_cropped_all` subset for real-image evaluation.

 2.  **SIP15-OD Dataset**: Developed by us.
 It contains 15 manufacturing object 3D models across three use cases, along with 395 real images featuring 996 annotated objects taken in various manufacturing environments.
 Due to company policy, the **original CAD models cannot be publicly released**.
-However, the **real-world annotated images** are available via:[Roboflow](https://app.roboflow.com/mandyresearch/projects?group=fEeYdP7eB7sQNcVG7PS5)
+However, the **real-world annotated images** are available via: [Roboflow-SIP15OD](https://app.roboflow.com/mandyresearch/projects?group=fEeYdP7eB7sQNcVG7PS5)

 2.  **SIP2A-OD Dataset**: Developed by our team, this dataset focuses on two assembly use cases and contains 249 annotated real-world images collected from diverse industrial environments.
 Due to company policy, the **original CAD models cannot be publicly released**.
-However, the **real-world annotated images** are available via:[Roboflow](https://app.roboflow.com/mandyresearch/projects?group=fEeYdP7eB7sQNcVG7PS5)
+However, the **real-world annotated images** are available via: [Roboflow-SIP2AOD](https://app.roboflow.com/mandyresearch/projects?group=fEeYdP7eB7sQNcVG7PS5)

 Below are samples of the synthetic data and their real-world counterparts from the robotic dataset, as well as the three use cases from the SIP-15-OD dataset.